MOHICANS-project/fundvid/README.md

 *Robust Wide Baseline Pose Estimation from Video*, Nicola Pellicanò, Emanuel Aldea, Sylvie Le Hégarat-Mascle, accepted for presentation at ICPR 2016.

-You are pleased to cite this paper if you want to reuse this software.
+(We kindly invite you to cite this paper if you find this software useful)

 The algorithm performs the estimation of the fundamental matrix of a wide baseline stereo pair by processing frames extracted from synchronized videos, addressing the limitations of single image pairs estimations and naive temporal accumulation of matches.

 This work is part of the project "MOHICANS : Towards Modelling High-density Crowds for Assisting Planning and Safety".
-For more information about this project see [here](http://hebergement.u-psud.fr/emi/MOHICANS/index.html)
+For more information about this project see [here](http://hebergement.u-psud.fr/emi/MOHICANS/index.html).

 ## Dependencies and build